Theatres in South Wales

 If you're a fan of Strictly, you'll love the Grand.
 The striking Art Deco-style white octagonal pavilion has one of the best sprung dance floors in Wales and there are frequent dance performances.
 Aside from dancing, there are live music and comedy shows.
 In the basement, there's a more intimate performance space hosting art and dance classes and theatre workshops.
 Even if you don't come for a show, stop by the café for a coffee and take in vast views across the sparkling Bristol channel.

-Find out more on the Grand Pavilion Theatre's website.
+Find out more about the Grand Pavilion Theatre

 Chapter Arts Centre, Cardiff